psiphi75/web-remote-control/README.md

 ## Known Issues and To-Do items

 Below are known issues, feel free to fix them.
-- Create listener device that can't remote control the device.
-Would need to create a private and public channel.
 - Proxy default of UDP, fallback to TCP.
+- **Done**: Create observer device that can't remote control the device.
 - **Done** Allow only one controller per channel.
 - **Done**: Integrate the static fileserver (WebServer.js) with the proxy.
 This simplifies the creation of the whole web-remote-control functionality.
 - **Done**: Out of order packets are not handled, we should only use the most recent command packet.